Changes to the Holidays Act: Employer Factsheet

 What employers should do now to prepare

 The first thing is to be across the changes – so if you’re on this page, you’re making a good start.
-The full list of changes can be found on our factsheet, or on the Beehive’s website.
+The full list of changes can be found on our factsheet, or in the Bill itself.
 Make sure to familiarise yourself with how they will change your current processes and what you’ll need to consider when it comes to allocating leave and pay.

 Preparation is key.
-With the exact date of these changes still unconfirmed, it can be helpful to understand exactly how they’ll affect you so that you’re ready.
+The exact date when this Bill will pass is still unconfirmed, but it can be helpful to understand exactly how you’ll be affected so that you’re ready.

 Employment Hero Payroll is ready for the changes